1995 R&D 100 Award Submissions

 - Removes fluoride and hydrogen fluoride from acidic waste and process streams, such as the electrowinning baths used to extract zinc and copper from ore and the etching baths used during the manufacture of semiconductor chips

 - Removes mercury, lead, and cadmium from waste streams generated during battery production and electroplating

 - Removes heavy metals from drinking and ground water

-Cryptand Resin is more selective, more stable and more versatile than any comparable product.
-The toxic ions in a waste or process stream often make up only a small fraction of the total volume; Cryptand Resin's selectivity enables it to concentrate the toxic components so that the remainder of a waste stream can be discharged or industrial process can proceed more efficiently.
-Thus, Cryptand Resin reduces waste by isolating the hazardous components of a waste stream.
-In addition, it can save money by reducing disposal costs, by recovering valuable materials, such as hydrogen fluoride, for sale or reuse and by protecting expensive equipment from fluoride corrosion.
+Cryptand Resin is more selective, more stable, and more versatile than any comparable product.
+The toxic ions in a waste or process stream often make up only a small fraction of the total volume; Cryptand Resin's selectivity enables it to concentrate the toxic components so that the remainder of a waste stream can be discharged or an industrial process can proceed more efficiently.
+Therefore, Cryptand Resin reduces waste by isolating the hazardous components of a waste stream.
+In addition, it can save money by reducing disposal costs by recovering valuable materials, such as hydrogen fluoride, for sale or reuse and by protecting expensive equipment from fluoride corrosion.

 - Protects proprietary or security-related information sent through open communication channels

 - Prevents tampering with forensic and other legal evidence